RTSP to WebRTC: IP Camera Streaming for Real-Time Surveillance (Update)

 You may choose to use the WebRTC playback page only, but should you use HLS hosted page as well, you’ll notice your HLS playback will average about 9- 12 seconds behind your WebRTC stream.
 This is because HLS playback typically has higher latency due to default buffer requirements.

 When it comes to surveillance, most IP cameras send out an RTSP stream that is low latency but can only be viewed with specific software.
-With Wowza Streaming Cloud, however, it’s easy to convert your RTSP stream to WebRTC for real-time playback in a browser.
+With Wowza Video, however, it’s easy to convert your RTSP stream to WebRTC for real-time playback in a browser.